Friday, 11 December 2015

 In a wok, heat the ghee.
 Add the cashews, saute for half a minute and keep aside.
 Add the vermicelli and fry in ghee until light brown.
 Keep aside.
 Soak the raisin in water for an hour, drain the water.

-Let the milk boil till it reduces to 500ml.
-Add the sugar and let boil for another 5-7 minutes.
-Stir continuously.
+Let the milk boil till it thickens a bit.
+Add the vermicelli, let simmer for 4-5 minutes.
+Keep stirring continuously.

-Add the vermicelli, raisins, cashews and lightly crushed green cardamom.
-Let boil for 3-4 minutes.
-Add the rosewater, stir and switch off.
+Add the sugar, raisins, cashews and lightly crushed green cardamoms.
+Let boil for 3-4 minutes and then switch off the gas stove.

 CHILLED PASTA SALAD